EspezuaMiguel/Data_projects_TripleTen/Integrated Project 1/readme.md

 The dataset contains the abbreviation ESRB.
 The Entertainment Software Rating Board evaluates a game's content and assigns an age rating such as Teen or Mature.

+## Conclusion

+In this project, I worked for the online store Ice, which sells video games worldwide.
+The dataset available contained user and expert reviews, genres, platforms (e.g., Xbox or PlayStation), and historical data on game sales, spanning back to 2016.
+The goal was to identify patterns that determine whether a game succeeds or not, enabling the identification of potential big winners and the planning of advertising campaigns for 2017.

+### Data Analysis:

+- Utilizing the open-source dataset up to 2016, we conducted a comprehensive analysis to understand the performance and behavior of the video games industry.
+- Hypothesis tests were performed to compare the performance of different genres and platforms, confirming that certain genres and platforms exhibited similar market performance.
+- The analysis revealed that the top platforms for game demand were PS4, PS3, XOne, 3DS, and X360.
+- Action, Shooter, Sports, Role-Playing, and Miscellaneous were identified as the genres with the highest sales.
+- Games with ratings of M, E, T, and E10+ were found to have the highest demand.

+### Version 2 (V2) Update:

+- After refining the analysis to focus on sales data from 2013 onwards, a clear trend in platform discontinuity was observed, leading to the exclusion of data prior to 2013 for prediction calculations.
+- Hypothesis testing results indicated that the genres of Action and Sports were significantly different in performance.

+### Recommendations:

+1. **Focus on High-Demand Platforms and Genres**: Ice should prioritize stocking games for platforms like PS4, PS3, XOne, 3DS, and X360, as well as genres such as Action, Shooter, Sports, Role-Playing, and Miscellaneous to maximize sales potential.

+2. **Targeted Marketing Strategies**: Develop targeted advertising campaigns tailored to the preferences of the identified target audience for each genre and platform.

+3. **Continuous Monitoring and Analysis**: Regularly update the analysis to adapt to changing market trends and consumer preferences, ensuring that Ice remains responsive to shifts in the video game industry landscape.

+4. **Enhanced Data Quality Assurance**: Implement measures to ensure data accuracy and completeness, particularly regarding user and expert reviews and sales data, to improve the reliability of future analyses and predictions.

+By implementing these recommendations, Ice can position itself strategically to capitalize on emerging opportunities and drive sustained growth in the competitive video game market.

 ### **Instructions for completing the project**